Welcome to Hermind Matters.

 This is a space for slowing down, making sense of things, and feeling a little less alone in the experiences we carry.
 Scroll down for blog posts!

 Please note that while this space draws on psychological understanding, it is not a substitute for therapy or individual therapeutic advice.
-Instead, it offers thoughtful, compassionate reflections and general guidance for the everyday complexities of being human.
+Instead, it offers thoughtful, compassionate reflections and general guidance for the everyday complexities of being a woman.

 If you’d like to submit a question for the “Question of the Month”, you can do so via instagram direct message @hermindpsychology or fill out the form below.